harmony-one/x/progress/nagesh-mishra.md

+2023-11-13 Mon: Completed implementation of In-App Purchases compatible with iOS 14 and began integrating the logging of input and output tokens in the iOS local database.

+---

 2023-11-10 Fri: I am currently working on making In-App Purchases (IAP) compatible with iOS 14 and am assisting Artem with support regarding IAP.

 2023-11-09 Thu: Enhanced compatibility with iOS 14 and a new timer mechanism has been added to the application, which initiates a countdown for 5 minutes.